White Christmas (song): Other versions

 In 1952, Mantovani and his orchestra reached No. 23 on Billboards pop singles chart while The Drifters showcased the talents of lead singer Clyde McPhatter and the bass vocals of Bill Pinkney in 1954, peaking at No. 2 on Billboards Rhythm & Blues Records chart.
 It returned to the same chart in the next two years.
 In February 1954, the Drifters recorded "White Christmas", which was released that November.
 While the song became a No. 5 R&B hit in 1954, its popularity remained in the black community.
 The Drifters' rendition of this song can be heard in the films Home Alone and The Santa Clause.

 In 1953, Bing Crosby sang "White Christmas" in a film made in Paris as part of The Ford 50th Anniversary Show, a two-hour television special broadcast on NBC and CBS.

 Andy Williams recorded the song for Columbia in 1963 on The Andy Williams Christmas Album, where it reached No. 1 on Billboards weekly Christmas Singles chart.
 It was released in 1968 on Atco Records as a posthumous single from Otis Redding, and reached No. 12 on the Christmas Singles chart.
 In 1980, Darts's version peaked at No. 48 on the UK singles chart.
+In 1985, Keith Harris and his puppet Orville the Duck covered the song, later becoming their second and final UK top 40 hit the following year.